agda/agda-stdlib/paper/paper.md

 Once used in a module, an "infective" option will impact all the import*ing* modules; these are typically for theory-changing options like `--cubical` or `--with-K`.
 On the contrary, "coinfective" options affect the import*ed* modules; these are typically for options adding extra safety checks like `--safe`.
 This categorisation enables libraries to integrate safe Agda code with code that uses unsafe operating system calls, while maintaining the safety guarantees of the former.
-Secondly, the development of `agda-stdlib` motivated adding the ability to attach custom messages to definitions, which are then displayed by the compiler when the definitions are used.
+Another feature motivated by the development of `agda-stdlib` is the ability to attach custom messages to definitions, which are then displayed by the compiler when the definitions are used.
 This enabled the implementation of deprecation warnings, which makes it easier for end-users to evolve their code alongside new versions of `agda-stdlib`.

 # Design